JM-SE/Delilah-Resto-Project/README.md

 -   Execute command `npm run dev` in terminal to sync tables to database.
 -   Enter in your browser to the [front-end](http://localhost:5000/signup) and register the admin user.
 Alternatively you can use Postman with the corresponding collection to create the user.
 -   After admin user is created, edit users table in the database and add `1` to the isAdmin column.
--   Populate products table by opening `queries.sql` with Workbench or copy and paste the queries inside the file.
+-   Populate products table by opening `Documentation/queries.sql` with Workbench or copy and paste the queries inside the file.

 ### _4. Starting the server_